 In homes built before the “PEX revolution,” that still have galvanized pipes, there is no use for a PEX manifold system.
 PEX manifolds come into play when you’re considering a whole house re-pipe or upgrading an existing PEX system.

-Call Nick’s Plumbing and Sewer Services today for a free estimate or free second opinion on your PEX manifold and whole-house PEX re-pipe needs.
+Call Nick’s Plumbing and Air Conditioning Services today for a free estimate or free second opinion on your PEX manifold and whole-house PEX re-pipe needs.